hioihia123/human_detections_alarm/README.md

 ```
 ### **3. Running from IDE (e.g., NetBeans)**

-Open the project in your IDE.
+ - Open the project in your IDE.

-Configure the environment variables for your Run Configuration as described in our previous conversations (Project Properties -> Run -> Environment).
+ - Configure the environment variables for your Run Configuration as described in previous steps (Project Properties -> Run -> Environment).

-Click "Run Project".
+ - Click "Run Project".

-API Usage
+### **API Usage**

-Image Upload
+  - Image Upload

-Endpoint: POST /api/upload
+  - **Endpoint:** POST /api/upload

-Request Type: multipart/form-data
+  - **Request Type:** multipart/form-data

-Field Name: file
+  - **Field Name:** file

-Description: The endpoint for the Jetson Nano (or any client) to upload a detection image.
+  - **Description:** The endpoint for the Jetson Nano (or any client) to upload a detection image.

-Success Response: HTTP 202 Accepted
+  - **Success Response:** HTTP 202 Accepted

-Future Improvements
+### **Future Improvements**

-This project serves as a strong foundation for a production-grade system.
+- This project serves as a strong foundation for a production-grade system.
 Future enhancements could include:

-Comprehensive Integration Testing: Using Testcontainers to validate the full application flow in the CI/CD pipeline.
+   - **Comprehensive Integration Testing:** Using Testcontainers to validate the full application flow in the CI/CD pipeline.

-Infrastructure as Code (IaC): Defining all AWS resources (S3, SQS, etc.) in code using AWS CDK or Terraform.
+   - **Infrastructure as Code (IaC):** Defining all AWS resources (S3, SQS, etc.) in code using AWS CDK or Terraform.

-Enhanced Observability: Integrating Spring Boot Actuator with Prometheus and Grafana to monitor application metrics and health.
+   - **Enhanced Observability:** Integrating Spring Boot Actuator with Prometheus and Grafana to monitor application metrics and health.

-Deployment to AWS: Deploying the container to a service like AWS App Runner or ECS for a live, scalable production environment.
+   - **Deployment to AWS:** Deploying the container to a service like AWS App Runner or ECS for a live, scalable production environment.